lamson-dev/lamson.dev/src/content/blog/hello-world.md

 Hey there, cool cats!
 Welcome to my little corner of the internet – the space where I attempt to be as cool as a cucumber in a freezer.
 I figured it was high time to jump on the blogging bandwagon and share a glimpse into the riveting world of yours truly.

 So, why should you stick around and follow my digital escapades?
-Well, for starters, I've been honing my coolness since the days of dial-up internet and butterfly hair clips.
+Well, for starters, I've been honing my coolness since the days of dial-up internet and tamiya mini 4wd.
 I've got a black belt in Netflix binge-watching, can make a mean cup of coffee, and have a talent for finding the perfect GIF for any occasion.

 But let's be real – coolness is subjective.
 I might not have a pet tiger or a motorcycle parked in my living room, but I've got my own brand of cool that involves witty banter, occasional dance-offs in the kitchen, and an impressive collection of dad jokes.